Peer-to-Peer Dialogue CME Information

 Upon completion of the activity, participants should be able to:

-- Indicate the recommendations for current vaccines and vaccine schedules for adults
+- Acknowledge the indications and recommendations for current vaccines and vaccine schedules across adult populations

 This activity is sponsored by the University of Nebraska Medical Center, Center for Continuing Education and The France Foundation.

-This activity is intended for geriatricians, family physicians, physician assistants, nurse practitioners, and registered nurses.
+This activity is intended for pediatricians, family physicians, osteopathic physicians, internists, obstetricians/gynecologists, geriatricians, physician assistants, nurse practitioners, and registered nurses.

 STATEMENT OF NEED

-This activity has been planned in accordance with the need to provide education to address specific unmet needs and clinical gaps surrounding current vaccines and vaccine schedules, the current burden of vaccine-preventable diseases among adults at greatest risk for these preventable diseases, frequently encountered immunization barriers, and strategies for improving immunization rates in the clinical practice setting.
+This activity has been planned in accordance with the need to provide education to address specific unmet needs and clinical gaps in the area of vaccine-preventable diseases by improving the performance of clinicians who are currently responsible for administering immunizations to applicable pediatric patient populations.

 The University of Nebraska Medical Center, Center for Continuing Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.